Education

 Research Interests

-Professor Lieberman studies microbial evolution in real time, including the evolution of antibiotic resistance and evolution during infection.
+Professor Lieberman studies microbial evolution in real time, with a focus on mutations occuring within individual human ‘microbiomes’ – the set of microbes that live in and on us during health.
 Her lab is interested in understanding the molecular determinants of colonization success in complex environments and enabling the precise manipulations of microbiomes in the clinic and the environment.

 Selected Publications